ClassicPress/ClassicPress-docs/faq-support.md

 Lastly, you should publish a thread in the [Plugin Release](https://forums.classicpress.net/c/plugins/plugin-release/70) category on our forums.
 In your first post, it would be helpful to tell us a bit about yourself such as your background as a developer and why you want to work with ClassicPress.
 Then tell us about your plugin or theme, how the ClassicPress community can go about getting support, and any other relevant details.

-### I think I found a bug – what do I do?

-Bugs can be reported on the [support forums](https://forums.classicpress.net/c/support) or, if you know how to write a bug report, via GitHub.
-If logging via GitHub, please make sure to follow the template instructions:

-- For issues with ClassicPress itself, [open an issue here](https://github.com/ClassicPress/ClassicPress/issues/new).
-- For issues with the Migration plugin, [open an issue here](https://github.com/ClassicPress/ClassicPress-Migration-Plugin/issues/new).

-### I need help with something else, what should I do?

-If you have an issue with ClassicPress that you'd like some help resolving, go to our [support forum](https://forums.classicpress.net/c/support) and make a new topic.
-Be sure to search existing posts first to make sure your question hasn't already been answered.

-If you just have a question or want to chat with us about something, you can [join our Slack group](https://www.classicpress.net/join-slack/).

-Please remember that like all of ClassicPress, our support is a volunteer effort by the community.
-If you are able to help answer support questions in the forum, that is also more than welcome!